yunusey/codeforces-extractor/README.md

 Blazingly fast codeforces problem extractor! *Rust btw!*

 > [!CAUTION]
-> Before, the tool was written in Python.
-If you want to stick to the old version, you can check out the [`python` branch](https://github.com/yunusey/codeforces-extractor/tree/python).
+> Before, the project was written in Python.
+Due to several reasons, it is now rewritten in Rust and is more performant and convenient to use.

 ## Installation 📦
 You can install this tool using: